 Volunteer Trail Patrol Teams

-Enjoy the outdoors while also assisting park visitors with questions, directions and assistance in emergencies.
-Our patrol units offer a vital service to the trail programs by being trained individuals onsite to assist our park users.
-All training will be provided by Dakota County.
-Volunteer while personally enjoying the trails, so easy and fun!
+Enjoy the outdoors while assisting park visitors with questions, directions, and providing an extra support measure in case of emergencies.
+Our patrol units offer a vital service to our county parks by providing trained individual assistance to our park users, helping to keep everyone happy and safe on our park and regional trails.
+Volunteer while personally enjoying the trails yourself, so easy and fun!

 Whitetail Woods Regional Park

 Whitetail Woods Regional Park is located in Empire Township in the center of Dakota County, one mile north of the Vermillion River.
 Whitetail Woods provides year round fun from sledding down hill in the winter to enjoying a walk through the flowering prairie during the spring to taking in the relaxing sounds of an outdoor concert during the summer.
 Looking to get away for a weekend?
 Unique cabins for rent offer year-round comfy lodging for you and your family to explore the outdoors.